Devpoule/Poesi/api/docs/api-errors.md

 They are usually lightweight (sometimes empty) and only exist as types.

 Examples:
-- PoemNotFoundException
+- NotFound\PoemNotFoundException
-- CannotDeletePoemWithVotesException
+- CannotDelete\CannotDeletePoemWithVotesException
-- AuthorNotFoundException
+- NotFound\AuthorNotFoundException

 Domain exceptions are thrown by Domain Services.